cfengine/documentation/reference/promise-types/packages.markdown

 [old package promise section][packages (deprecated)].

-The actual communication with the package manager on the system is handled by so called package modules, which are specifically written for each type of package manager.
-CFEngine comes with out-of-the-box support for the following package
+The actual communication with the package manager on the system is handled by so called [package modules][Package Modules], which are specifically written for each type of package manager.
+CFEngine comes with out-of-the-box support for the following package managers:
-managers:

 * ``yum``: YUM package manager and accompanying rpm package manager.
 * ``apt_get``: Apt package manager and accompanying dpkg package manager.